-Figure 3.6: Copy from Node 0 to the destination Node specified on the x-axis.
-Shows peak throughput achievable with DSA for different load balancing techniques.
+Figure 3.8: Throughput from DDR-SDRAM to HBM on CPU.
+Copying from Node 0 to the destination Node specified on the x-axis.

-When comparing the Brute-Force approach with Push-Pull in Figure 3.6b, performance decreases by utilizing four times more resources over a longer duration.
-As shown in Figure 3.7b, using Brute-Force still leads to a slight increase in overall throughput, although far from scaling linearly.
+Figure 3.7b, using Brute-Force still leads to a slight increase in overall throughput, although far from scaling linearly.
 Therefore, we conclude that, although data movement across the interconnect incurs additional cost, no hard bandwidth limit is observable.